 The student will obtain a broad knowledge of the diversity and evolution of the entire Animal Kingdom from the simplest forms (e.g., sea sponges) to mammals and birds.
 The course has its basis in classical zoology and at the same time cover the newest research within morphology, systematic and evolution of all important animal groups.
 The course provides an ideal background for other courses in biology (e.g., ecology and physiology) and is also a useful supporting course for palaeontologists.
-The course provides a useful basis for many types of professions within biology where basic knowledge about animal biodiversity is required (e.g., marine biology or conservation).
+The course provides an essensial basis for many types of professions within sustainability, marine biology and conservation.

 Academic qualifications equivalent to a BSc degree is recommended.